themesbeat/deliver/readme.txt

 == Description ==

 Hi.
-I'm a starter theme called deliver, or underscores, if you like.
+I'm a deliver theme called deliver, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==